AJ Park IP Limited, Wellington

 With a background in mechanical engineering and experience in aircraft maintenance.
 Kate re-joined AJ Park’s patent team in 2021 after spending time in the UK.

-Originally from Christchurch, New Zealand, Kate joined AJ Park in January 2016 and works as a patent executive in our Wellington office.
+Originally from Christchurch, New Zealand, Kate returned to AJ Park in early 2021 and works as a Patent Attorney in our Wellington office.